 You don’t want to overpay for a property, so it’s important to run comps before making an offer.
-This is where you (or preferably your real estate agent) will research what similar homes in the area have sold for within the past few months.
-Your real estate agent will use the Multiple Listing Service (MLS) to find homes that have the same number of bedrooms and a similar lot size.
+This is where you or, preferably, your real estate agent, will research what similar homes in the area have sold for within the past few months.
+Your real estate agent will use the multiple listing service (MLS) to find homes that have the same number of bedrooms and a similar lot size.
 It’s best to use the most recent sales, but you can go back as far as six months if there aren’t any more recent sales.

 After finding out what offer to make based on the comps, you need to know how to execute that offer.
 When purchasing a property, the buyer submits their offer to the seller on a legal contract.

 5. Inspection & Appraisal

-An inspection is conducted by a licensed property inspector.
+A licensed property inspector conducts an inspection.
 It’s performed to let the buyer know what condition the home is currently in and when major systems will need to be replaced.
 An appraisal is also performed to determine the current value of the property.
 An inspection and appraisal are recommended for every deal and usually required.